Disney+ is now live in the UK and with it comes over 600 episodes of the longest-running animated show of all the time, The Simpsons.

 The Simpson family uproots their life when Homer bags a new job in the picturesque Cypress Hill.
 What he doesn’t realise is that his new boss, Hank Scorpio, is an international super villain.
 To be fair, he’s still a great deal friendlier than Mr Burns.
 ‘You Only Move Twice’ has become a firm favourite with fans, owing to its frantic tone and a superb guest performance from the legendary Albert Brooks.
 Definitely one for the Bond fan in your life. – David Craig

 Let’s face it, ’22 Short Films About Springfield’ deserves its spot on any list of best-ever Simpsons episodes purely for the segment in which Principal Skinner hosts Superintendent Chalmers for an “unforgettable luncheon” – the ‘Steamed Hams’ skit is two minutes and 45 seconds of pure joy, from “Delightfully devilish, Seymour!” to “No, mother, it’s just the Northern Lights!”.

 But this unusual episode, made up off 22 shorts exploring daily life in Springfield, has so much more to offer, from Chief Wiggum, Lou and Eddie’s Pulp Fiction-spoofing discussion about the differences between McDonald’s and Krusty Burger to bully Nelson having the tables turned on him by an extremely tall man in a very small car.
 “Blow them kisses!” – Morgan Jeffery

 The Simpsons is streaming now on Disney+ UK.
-You can sign up to a free Disney+ trial, or buy an annual subscription for £59.99 or £5.99 a month.
+You can sign up to Disney+ with an annual subscription for £59.99 or £5.99 a month.